coreos/docs/fleet/launching-containers-fleet.md

 ## Running fleet via a Container Linux Config

-On Container Linux, only fleet 0.11.x is available under /usr/bin.
-That one might be obsolete for users who want to try out more recent versions.
-In that case, users should define their own custom Container Linux Config to be able to run any version of fleet as they want.
+A fleet binary is no longer installed since Container Linux 1675.0.0.
+To continue running fleet, users should define their own container-based service and PolicyKit rule.
 For example:

 ```yaml container-linux-config
 storage: